nickabs/lightsail-utils/README.md

 The timer is associated with the _timers_ target (this target sets up all timers that should be active after boot ) The service is associated with the _multi-user_ target (services that should be active after a the system boots to multi user mode)

+The systemd configuration above results in a new snapshot being created on the first Monday of every month and the previous version being retained for one month.

 enable the service and timer